Roland Go Piano Review (88 keys)

 What does the reverb actually do?

 When a sound hits a hard area, it reflects back to the listener, and the listener will hear a big echo (briefly).

 Many times we use what's called a sustain pedal, we use it to get a good amount of reverb and get a better piano experience.
 Tho, the reverb in sustain pedals overact natural reverberation.

 The Roland go has basic features that will surely provide the needs for a beginner, let's take a look at these.

 They have made one button which says ''twin mode''.
 The twin mode will divide the keyboard in two parts.

 This makes it easy to play together with someone at same time, also, makes it easy for you and your piano teacher (if you have one) to practice and improve.
 I think it says itself ''twin mode''.

 The Roland 88 key also provides a dual mode, which allows you to play 2 sounds simultaneously.
-Tho there isn't so many sound to layer because of the limited soundbank.
+Though there aren't so many sounds to layer because of the limited soundbank.
 But anyways, it can be fun to use this function.

 To teach yourself piano, you will have to get a good sense of rhythm.
-There is where the metronome comes in the picture.
+This is where the metronome comes in the picture.